srinibasswain/ybrant-test/README.md

                                   JENKINS CI/CD PIPELINE

-This priject will show us  how to deploy a simple containerized  node.js application to the Kubernetes cluster(minikube) using Jenkins CI/CD Pipeline.
+This project will show us  how to deploy a simple containerized  node.js application to the Kubernetes cluster(minikube) using Jenkins CI/CD Pipeline.
 Jenkins is one of the most popular continuous integration/continuous delivery and deployment (CI/CD) automation platforms.

 We will use Jenkins CI/CD Pipeline with multiple stages to deploy the simple containerized application.